 What is an accidental overdose of medicine?

 Most medicines have risks as well as benefits.
-For example, some medicines can be addictive or cause side effects.
-Sometimes medicines can be toxic if you take too much or if you take them at the same time as some other medicines.
+Medicines are toxic (harmful) if you take too much.
+Some medicines can also be toxic if you take them at the same time as alcohol or some other medicines.

-How can it happen?
+How can accidental overdose happen?

 You are more at risk of accidental overdose if: